FusionAuth/fusionauth-site/site/_posts/2019-10-08-deactivating-reactivating-deleting-user-fusionauth-python.md

 ## Introduction to FusionAuth User Management in Python

 Today we will be exploring three FusionAuth-Client functions: `deactivate_user`, `reactivate_user`, and `delete_user` with code examples in Python.
 By the end of this tutorial, you should be familiar with these three client API calls and how we can use them to manage users in web applications.
 This tutorial is part of an introduction to the Fusion-Auth Client for Python series.
-If you missed our first tutorial, [From Setup to First App - TODO NEED LINK](/TODO-NEEDLINK), it’s a great starting point for first-time FusionAuth users.
+If you missed our first tutorial, [From Setup to First App](/blog/2019/10/01/implementing-fusionauth-python), it’s a great starting point for first-time FusionAuth users.
 We definitely recommend that you check it out.

 ## Verifying Server Applications, Libraries, and Dependencies